sergiomafra/pytest/README.md

     python -m <markX> ## Run only the specified test with that mark python -m "<mark1> and <mark2>" ## Run tests that are marked both mark1 and mark2 python -m "<mark1> or <mark2>" ## Run tests that has either mark1 or mark2 marks

+#### Show markers on command line
+First, append to pytest.ini the variable markers

+    markers =
+        body: "All body tests"
+        engine: "All engine tests"
+        entertainment: "All entertainment tests"
+        tires: "All tires tests"

+Then, from the command line:

+    python --markers

+#### Creating test classes
+Create a test file and put this inside:

+    from pytest import mark

+    @mark.engine
+    class EngineTests:

+        def test_accelaration(self):
+            assert True

+        def test_ pistons(self):
+            assert True

+        def test_fuel(self):
+            assert True

+If you mark a class with a marker, all methods of it will be tested